blagae/whitakers_words/project_structure.md

 ## Parser

 The `Parser` is probably the only entry point users will need.
-The default constructor `Parser` will initialize its `DataLayer` with a subset of the full dictionary from the `generated` package.
+The default constructor `Parser` will initialise its `DataLayer` with a subset of the full dictionary from the `generated` package.
 You can pass the constructor argument `frequency`, which will modify which subset is used: it will only show results if the word and inflection are common enough to be filtered on this category.